Understanding Scope 4 (Avoided) Emissions

 Present the avoided emissions per unit and multiply by the total production to calculate total avoided emissions.

-How KEY ESG Can Help:
+How KEY ESG Can Help

 KEY ESG's platform offers comprehensive tools to help you accurately report your Scope 4 emissions.
-From data collection to calculation and transparent reporting, KEY ESG simplifies the process, enabling your organization to showcase the environmental benefits of your innovative products.
+From data collection to calculation and transparent reporting, KEY ESG simplifies the process, enabling your organisation to showcase the environmental benefits of your innovative products.
 By integrating Scope 4 reporting into your ESG strategy, you can enhance your sustainability profile and demonstrate leadership in reducing global emissions.

-While Scope 4 emissions are not yet formally recognized, they play a crucial role in showcasing the environmental benefits of innovative products.
+While Scope 4 emissions are not yet formally recognised, they play a crucial role in showcasing the environmental benefits of innovative products.
 By accurately documenting and reporting these avoided emissions, your platform can help clients highlight their contributions to sustainability and innovation.